pyenv/pyenv/README.md

     - **Ubuntu and Fedora note**: Modify your `~/.bashrc` file instead of `~/.bash_profile`.

     **General warning**: There are some systems where the `BASH_ENV` variable is configured to point to `.bashrc`.
-On such systems you should almost certainly put the abovementioned line `eval "$(pyenv init -)"` into `.bash_profile`, and **not** into `.bashrc`.
+On such systems you should almost certainly put the above mentioned line `eval "$(pyenv init -)"` into `.bash_profile`, and **not** into `.bashrc`.
 Otherwise you may observe strange behaviour, such as `pyenv` getting into an infinite loop.
     See [#264](https://github.com/pyenv/pyenv/issues/264) for details.